 It’s a path choice.
 You can choose to get your Masters or Doctorate in your field.
 This tends to make you a Subject Matter Expert (SME) in your particular field.
 You will likely remain in that kind of silo and/or industry your entire life.
 And you will have a great depth of knowledge in your field.
 There are many who choose that path and become quite content and successful.
 I don’t begrudge anyone choosing this kind of path.

 I’ve come to enjoy breadth over depth.
 I consider myself a Jack-of-all-trades, Master-of-Many.
 In small companies, you need to have a significant depth in multiple areas to be successful in whatever project you are working on.
-The small employer is wiling to provide this On-the-Job Training (OJT) to you if it helps them succeed and they have confidence in your ability to tackle different problems.
+The small employer is willing to provide this On-the-Job Training (OJT) to you if it helps them succeed and they have confidence in your ability to tackle different problems.

 I once built an Engineering department from one non-degreed draftsman to a number of degreed folks, who were each specialists in their own areas.
 Our projects were too small to have teams of engineers working on them.
 We made it a point to cross train everyone.
-So a Chemical Engineer learned electrical, instrumentation and PLC skills, while the Electrical Engineer learned process and mechnical, and the Mechanical Engineer learned process, PLCs, structural, etc. After a while, ALL of the team, getting some help from each specialist, learned enough of EVERY discipline to handle projects on their own, tackling every discipline themselves.
+So a Chemical Engineer learned electrical, instrumentation and PLC skills, while the Electrical Engineer learned process and mechanical, and the Mechanical Engineer learned process, PLCs, structural, etc. After a while, ALL of the team, getting some help from each specialist, learned enough of EVERY discipline to handle projects on their own, tackling every discipline themselves.
 They only asked for help when something was particularly complicated, and those requests diminished as the cross-training increased.

 I think if you ask any of those people, they would tell you that that was the most valuable training they ever received.
 I also think it helps if you are interested in a management path.
 When you are a manager, you will be more successful if you are able to truly understand the needs of each of the disciplines reporting to you.
 And the higher you go, the more broad you need to be in order to understand the needs of the diverse folks under you.